uyuni-project/uyuni-rfc/accepted/00000-upgrading-bootstrap.md

 In short, the suggested upgrade path can be summarized as follows:

- - Simplify the existing styles, trying to use standard Bootstrap tooling wherever possible
+ - Upgrade Bootstrap 3 to its latest minor version.
+ - Monkeypatch the remaining security issues based on prior work.
+ - Create tooling to use different stylesheets on different pages, including JSP, JS and CSS module logic.
- - Gather the list of breaking changes
+ - Gather the list of breaking changes to create an initial upgrade cookbook.
- - Write a migration script and/or manually migrate the above list
- - Migrate existing styles from Less to Sass
+ - Migrate pages and components one by one, updating the cookbook with any peculiarities we find.
+Shared components keep legacy classes where needed.
- - Verify the results with Cucumber
+ - Verify the results with Cucumber.
+ - Clean up legacy classes and update Cucumber tests accordingly.
- - Clean up any dangling ends
+ - Clean up any dangling ends.

 # Drawbacks
 [drawbacks]: #drawbacks